ShanghuoLi/shanghuoli.github.io/index.md

 ## Welcome to my homepage

+I'm a PhD student at Shanghai Astronomical Observatory and University of Chinese Academy of Sciences, supervised by Dr. Junzhi Wang and Dr. Qizhou Zhang.
+I also worked as an SMA pre-doctoral fellow at the Harvard-Smithsonian Center for Astrophysics, supervised by Dr. Qizhou Zhang, in 2017-2019.
+I will get my PhD degree at the end of 2019.

+My research interests is focused on molecular cloud, star and cluster formation, Filament and turbulence.
+During the period of my PhD, I have used radio, millimeter and sub-millimeter data from, e.g., ALMA, SMA, NOEMA, JVLA, IRAM 30m, JCMT, SMT, KP 12m, CSO, PMO 13.7m, KVN 21m and Tianma 65m, to study the molecular clouds from large scale > 1 pc down to small scale <0.1 pc.

 You can use the [editor on GitHub](https://github.com/ShanghuoLi/shanghuoli.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 ### Markdown